Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/appsflyer.md

 Under **Send Events**, make sure the toggle is enabled ("Events are sent to AppsFlyer") if you want to stream events to AppsFlyer.
 When enabled, events are automatically forwarded to AppsFlyer when they're ingested in Amplitude.
 Events aren't sent on a schedule or on-demand using this integration.

 1. In **Select and filter events** choose which events you want to send.
-Choose only the events you need in AppsFlyer.
+Choose only the events you need in AppsFlyer. _Transformed events aren't supported._

     !!!warning "Events for non-AppsFlyer users cannot be streamed"